 Reduplications are great to teach kids.
 Children love how they sound and they encourage rhyming.

 Feel free to mention other reduplications in the comments below (we welcome them in any language).

-This artilce was posted on Friday, May 10th, 2013 at 11:46 am and is filed under Australia, Canada, Countries & Cultures, England, English, India, Languages, Rhyming Reduplications, USA, Words & Phrases.
+This article was posted on Friday, May 10th, 2013 at 11:46 am and is filed under Australia, Canada, Countries & Cultures, England, English, India, Languages, Rhyming Reduplications, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.